tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 2. User code focuses on implementing state updates, so it is pure in nature.
 The language runtime takes care of getting info from the "real world" and applying updates to it.
 This requires the whole project to be organized in a manner similar to the Elm architecture.
 3. Allow user code to directly embed and call JavaScript code.

-For maximum flexibility, asterius takes the third approach, and allow Haskell code to call JavaScript code directly via the `foreign import javascript`.
+For maximum flexibility, asterius takes the third approach, and allow Haskell code to call JavaScript code directly via the `foreign import javascript` syntax.
 Here's a simple example:

 ```Haskell
 import Control.Monad